UCL-VR/ubiq/Documentation/docs/eventlogging.md

 When a response is receieved, the Event, and all preceeding it, will have been successfully delivered and the application can safely exit.

+This protocol is implemented in the `WaitForTransmitComplete` method.

-This does not protect against process failure of an intermediary `LogCollector`, a condition which is irrecoverable.
+This does not protect against process failure of an intermediary `LogCollector` however, a condition which is irrecoverable.

+## Reliability

+In order for `WaitForTransmitComplete` to confirm that an event has been successfully delivered, the integrity of the LogCollector processes must be fully visible.
+One way to achieve this is to ensure only one LogCollector is ever active, and that that LogCollector never forwards.
+In this case, if the Ping is received, then the logs must also be successfully delivered as they cannot have taken any other path to the collector.

+`LogCollector` will keep track of this by default, and warn any caller of `WaitForTransmitComplete` if this is the case.

 # Analysis